Agent-Red/AgentRedishReds-Multitool/SECURITY.md

 | 0.1.x.  | :x:                |

 ## Reporting a Vulnerability
-In order to report a vularbility, write a detailed description to RedishRedsMultitool@outlook.com.
+In order to report a vulnarbility, write a detailed description to RedishRedsMultitool@outlook.com.
 You may expect an update or response in the course of 1-10 days.